FATF-style regional bodies

 - Inter Governmental Action Group against Money Laundering in West Africa (GIABA)

 - Middle East & North Africa Financial Action Task Force (MENAFATF)

-- The Task Force on Money Laundering in Central Africa (GABAC)
+- Task Force on Money Laundering in Central Africa (GABAC)

-Group of International Finance Center Supervisors has functions similar to those of FSRBs.
+Group of International Finance Center Supervisors (formerly the Offshore Group of Banking Supervisors - OGBS) has functions similar to those of FSRBs.